 It was good, clean, harmless Internet fun—until the end of the second season, when dreadful Neilsen ratings would have normally meant Chuck's demise.
 But fans went into overdrive, contacting news outlets, mounting Internet promotional campaigns, and buying Subway sandwiches.
 Subway, the fast-food chain, was one of the show's advertisers and product-placement partners, and fans wisely deduced that they could make a business statement by purchasing sandwiches and letting Subway know why they were buying.

-Whether fan passion and sub sales tipped the balance is unknown to this day.
+Whether fan passion and sub sales tipped the balance is unclear.
 But the show was belatedly renewed for a third season when Subway partly offset the reduced licensing fee that Warner received from NBC.
 Other products—Toyota minivans, Super Shuttle airport vans, videogames—were eventually integrated into episodes in exchange for what the TV business euphemistically calls "promotional consideration."
 As recently as last week, Chuck characters were still ostentatiously munching on Subway sandwiches during the action.

-But the third season was a disappointment.
-Desperate for a ratings boost, the show's creators recast Chuck in a more traditional TV vein: The lead character no longer poignantly yearned for normalcy, but trained to become a "real spy" and "liv[e] a life of adventure."
-Fan-favorite Sarah fell into the arms of an unsympathetic character who eventually became the deranged Two-Face to Chuck's Batman.
-But after a brief uptick, Chuck's ratings continued to plunge.
+But the third season was a huge disappointment.
+Desperate for a ratings boost, the showrunners recast Chuck in a more traditional TV vein: The lead character no longer poignantly yearned for normalcy, but trained as a "real spy" to "liv[e] a life of adventure."
+Fan-favorite Sarah fell into the arms of a repulsive super-spy who eventually became the deranged Two-Face to Chuck's Batman.
+After a brief uptick, however, Chuck's ratings continued to plunge.

 Ratings kept sliding, yet Warner continually slashed its price to keep the show on NBC's weak schedule and to reach a sufficient number of episodes for syndication, where most TV shows finally turn a profit for the producers.
 All along, Warner and NBC were buoyed—business realists would say blinded—by the show's obsessed Internet fans.